What Are InStore Time Metrics?

 2. Idle Time

-Probably the most important, and the least talked about, metric is Idle Time.
+Probably the most important, and the least talked about, the metric is Idle Time.
 The Idle Time is the time between transactions.
 This is when the human operator is not active.
-There are various reasons to Ideal Time, and most relate to consumer behaviors.
+There are various reasons for Ideal Time, and most relate to consumer behaviors.

 3. Wait Time

-Wait Time is core metric in Queue Management.
+Wait Time is the core metric in Queue Management.
 Most retailers use Average Wait Time as KPI.
 But the Average Wait Time has almost no operational meaning.
-And Time-Based Frameworks such as “Serve 95% in less than 3 Minutes” are far more useful.
+And Time-Based Frameworks such as “Serve 95% in less than 3 Minutes” is far more useful.